2003antonio/plane-n-simple-team3/README.md

-Here's an updated version of your `README.md` to reflect the current status of your **Plane-n-Simple** project, and to guide your team on how to pull and work on the project:

----

 # Plane-n-Simple ✈️

 Plane-n-Simple is a Streamlit web application that helps users **find airports** and **search for flights** easily.
 The app features an interactive map of global airports and a simple interface for searching flights and managing user profiles.